cdk8s-team/cdk8s/docs/plus/network-policy.md

 new kplus.NetworkPolicy(chart, 'Policy', { selector: web });
 ```

-### For a selected pod
+### For selected pods

-If you'd like to select an external pod (i.e one not created with cdk8s), or wish to select a group of pods,
+If you'd like to select external pods (i.e ones not created with cdk8s), or wish to select a group of pods,
-you can use a [selected pod](./pod.md#select-a-pods).
+you can use a [selected pod](./pod.md#select).

 ```ts
 import * as k from 'cdk8s';